 - Minimal draft collar

-The Feathered Friends Swallow UL 20/30 Sleeping Bag—20 Degree is the warmest sleeping bag we tested.
-At 27 ounces, it is light enough to qualify as a fastpacking sleeping bag.
-It features light, durable, down-proof fabrics and is packed with 16.8 ounces of 950-plus fill down.
+The Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree is the warmest sleeping bag we tested.
+At 27 ounces, it is just barely light enough to qualify as a fastpacking sleeping bag.
+It features light, durable, downproof fabrics and is packed with 16.8 ounces of 950-plus fill down.

 One downside to this bag is that it lacks an actual draft collar.
 To keep the cold out, you have to cinch the opening fairly snugly around your face.
-We prefer a draft collar that leaves the opening uncinched, which we think would be more comfortable.
+Draft collars give us the option of leaving the opening uncinched on cold-but-not-too-cold nights, which we think would be more comfortable.

 Several of our female testers were happy with this sleeping bag’s 60-inch shoulder width.
 We believe the Swallow UL 20/30 is a truly unisex sleeping bag, fitting a range of bodies better than other wider and narrower bags.
 It’s also just insanely warm.
 This sleeping bag is on the more expensive end of the spectrum, but if you’re someone who spends a lot of nights out in the wild and can afford the price tag, we believe it’s a worthwhile investment that will last you a long time if properly cared for.
 The combination of features in this bag has led us to include it in our Best Ultralight Backpacking Gear guide.